 The first stage of the selection process is to put together a shortlist of potential investment properties.
-From there, borrowers can dig deep into specific properties to determine which one offers the greatest opportunity within their personal risk parameters.
+From there, borrowers can dig deep into specific properties and determine which one offers the greatest opportunity.

 However, before putting together a short list, borrowers have to set their budget for what they can afford to buy.
-They need to know what cash they’re willing to put in the project and have a general idea of what kind of loan they can get.
+They need to know what cash they’re willing to put into the project.
+Additionally, they need to have a general idea of what kind of loan they can get.
 Understanding these numbers defines the price range for the investment property.

-With the price range of what the investment property can cost defined, borrowers can now focus their search efforts in the right areas.
+With the price range of the investment cost defined, borrowers can now focus their search efforts in the right areas.

 How to find investment properties for the shortlist

-The most common place for borrowers to start looking for investment properties is the same place that home buyers use: online real estate search engines.
-Sites like Redfin, Zillow, and Trulia have a range of search functions that make it easy to filter searches by area, price and other criteria.
-Looking through results on the real estate search engines will also provide some insight into potential resale values after a low-end property in an area is rehabbed.
-Borrowers might also want to check out foreclosure sites like Auction and CraigsList as well as industry specific groups on social media.
+The most common place for borrowers to start looking for investment properties is the same place that home buyers use.
+Online real estate search engine sites like Redfin, Zillow, and Trulia have a range of features that make it easy to filter your searches.
+Looking through results on real estate search engines will also provide insight into potential resale values.
+Borrowers might also want to check out foreclosure sites like Auction and CraigsList, as well as industry specific groups on social media.

 While the real estate search engines are one option, there’s no reason for a borrower to remain a passive searcher.
-Once target areas have been identified, a borrower can run a direct mail campaign to homes in the area.
-Direct mail has a reputation for being outdated, but the truth is that direct mail campaigns get a higher response than email campaigns.
+Once a borrower identifies a target areas, they can run a direct mail campaign to homes in the area.
+Direct mail has a reputation for being out-of-date, but the truth is that they get more responses than email campaigns.
 The Direct Marketing Association analyzed data comparing direct mail and email campaigns and found that the direct mail achieved a 4.4% response rate to email’s 0.12% response rate.
 The plethora of online postcard design and print services (like here, here, and here) makes getting professional-looking postcards very easy and very cheap.
 These postcards can also be left at interesting properties as calling cards.

 Another useful method for finding properties is through digital advertising.
 Google, Facebook, and LinkedIn all let advertisers filter the display of their ads by zip code and other demographic criteria.
 Creating and running a digital campaign takes a bit more knowledge than a direct mail campaign but can be a fruitful way to find under the radar properties.